 There are a number of reasons why you need a patent but the fundamental reason is for protection of the product being duplicated or copied by competitors.
 Having a granted patent adds a huge deal of commercial value to any product.

-In this day and age it's not worth having a business unless you are going to have a website and this in the world of IP and patenting can cause risk and cost.
-E-commerce will help you sell to a wider audience but you really need to assess what potential risk this could lead to.
-There is no such thing as an International or Worldwide patent as each country's laws are different.
-Geographically dependant on where your target audience lives, depends on the cost and criteria of a patent application being granted.
+There is no such thing as a full international patent as each country's laws are different.
 You can however apply for an umbrella patent that covers 140 countries who have signed up to a patent treaty.
-If you do need this level of patent I would encourage you to engage with a Patent Attorney who will ensure you take the most commercial approach.
+If you do need this level of patent it is wise to engage a patent attorney who will ensure you take the most commercial approach.

-Decide if you are going to do it yourself or engage with a Patent Attorney.
-If you choose to use an expert let them led you, if not you will need to put aside at least 6 weeks in time.
+Decide if you are going to do it yourself or engage with a patent attorney.
+If you choose to use an expert let them led you; if not you will likely need at least six weeks to do the work.

 You can now complete the application form.
 In doing this you have to ensure you have an excellent technical knowledge of the product and can explain this in writing.
 It is advisable to have the invention or product at least to a prototype stage to ensure it will mechanically work.
 The application has different elements to it including a technical write up so the more information and the better the prototype, the stronger your application will be.
 You will need drawings and any sketches of the creation of the product if you have no prototype.

 You now need to file the application with the Patent Office.
 This can be done by paper or online.
 Doing this will provide you with a "priority date" which fixes the date you registered your product in the patent system.

 You have to file for a "prior art" search within the first 12 months of the application being made.